Your Guide on How to Socialise a Kitten

-Introducing your cat to other animals and new things
+Introducing your kitten to other animals and new things

-Before starting each introduction it's important to consider how it can be done safely, we've used meeting other animals as an example below.
+Before starting each introduction, it is important to consider how it can be done safely.

-Of course the ideal scenario outside is to start in rural, open areas with plenty of space that aren't too busy.
-Here you can be sure you'll have enough room to keep distance and retreat should you need too!
+Of course, the ideal scenario outside is to start in rural, open areas with plenty of space that aren't too busy.
+Here you can be sure you will have enough room to keep distance and retreat should you need too!

-Where possible, we suggest cross-species introductions (just like same-species introductions) are made in a safe, enclosed and controlled environment.
+Where possible, we suggest cross-species introductions (just like same-species introductions) are made in a safe, enclosed, and controlled environment.
 A great example of this is speaking with a family member or friend who has a calm pet that you can begin training with.
 Or your local vet practice may be able to help.
-Ensure a safe distance is kept and gradually introduce both with plenty of rewards and praise.
-The reward and praise is key to create a positive association with the event of meeting.
+Ensure a safe distance is kept and gradually introduce both over a period of time with plenty of rewards and praise.
+The reward and praise are key to create a positive association with the event of meeting.

-It's important you are able to read how your cat is feeling and can adjust the interaction accordingly.
-Remember the aim of socialisation is to only create positive encounters, and reduce negative ones so as to build confidence.
-Understanding the signs of your cat's body language will ensure you can react should their emotions change thus reducing negative events.
+It is important you are able to read how your kitten is feeling and can adjust the interaction accordingly.
+Remember the aim of socialisation is to only create positive encounters and reduce negative ones so as to build confidence.
+Understanding the signs of your kitten's body language will ensure you can react should their emotions change thus reducing negative events.